-Current evidence suggests that livestock guardian animals may be the tool most likely to achieve the intended management objective (i.e., a reduction in livestock loss and minimization of negative effects to carnivore populations) in a range of contexts.
-Thus, nonlethal methods are beneficial to livestock production and reduce pressure on carnivore species by allowing coexistence.
+Current evidence suggests that livestock guardian animals may be the tool most likely to achieve the intended management objective (i.e., a reduction in livestock loss and minimization of negative effects to carnivore duce pressure on carnivore species by allowing coexistence.
 Indeed, our meta-analysis results suggest that in spite of limited data, there was evidence that challenges the assumption that lethal control reduces livestock loss more effectively than nonlethal methods (not considering financial cost-effectiveness).
 To conserve carnivores, a stronger evidence base needs to be built upon which to challenge current management practices that are detrimental to the environment and exacerbate threats to carnivore species (Fig. 3).
 Advocates of carnivore conservation might therefore consider investing in appropriate monitoring and reporting on conflict mitigation to build on the evidence for nonlethal management presented here.

-We recommend that future researchers strive to measure the success of mitigation methods with standardized, experimental, and appropriate response variables under different contexts.
-We excluded many studies from our analysis because success was measured as either financial investment or management effort.
+We recommend that future researchers strive to measure the success of mitigation methods with standardized, sure the success of mitigation methods with standardized, experimental, and appropriate response variables under different contexts.
+We excluded many studies from our populations) in a range of contexts.
+Thus, nonlethal methods are beneficial to livestock production and reanalysis because success was measured as either financial investment or management effort.
 These response variables do not reflect management objectives.
 Mitigation should reduce livestock loss and facilitate coexistence, so response variables should directly measure these outcomes.
 Without such evidence, the capacity for management change is hindered as are human livelihoods and the conservation of large carnivores.